catacisneros/catacisneros/README.md

 https://catacisneros.github.io

 ### About me
-  I'm a Computer Science student at FIU, passionate about cybersecurity, Quantum Computing, AI, and process optimization.
+  I study Computer Science and Physics, and I’m passionate about cybersecurity, and building tech that solves real problems.
 Outside of tech, I like to travel, do yoga, and write poetry.

 ### I’m currently working on
   - An IoT Security Dashboard.
+  - Certification (cybersecurity related)

 ### How to reach me:
   - Email: cmcr2002@gmail.com